ralfbiedert/openh264-rs/openh264/README.md

   be your encoder doing exotic things, OpenH264 not having implemented a certain feature, or us having a bug.

-  If only _some_ frames fail the most likely reasons are your endoder injecting _some_ special packets or transmission errors.
-In other words, unless you have a very controlled setup you should not terminate on the first error(s), but simply continue decoding and hope for the decoder to recover.
+  If only _some_ frames fail the most likely reasons are your encoder injecting _some_ special packets or transmission errors.
+In other words, unless you have a controlled setup you should not terminate on the first error(s), but simply continue decoding and hope for the decoder to recover.

   FWIW, we consider OpenH264's `h264dec` the reference decoder.
 If you can get it to emit YUV it would be a bug